Open Door Policy

 Panola College has an "open door" admissions policy ensuring that everyone who can benefit from a quality, affordable education will have the opportunity to enroll.
 The application for admission is online and free for all students.

 STEP 1: Complete and submit the Two-Year Apply Texas Application for Admission.

 STEP 2: Provide TSI (Texas Success Initiative) scores or present proof of exemption from TSI.

-- ACT: composite score of 23 with a minimum of 19 on the English test shall exempt for both the reading and writing sections of the TSI Assessment and/or 19 on the mathematics test shall be exempt for the mathematics section of the TSI Assessment.
+- ACT administered prior to February 15, 2023: composite score of 23 with a minimum of 19 on the English test shall be exempt for both the reading and writing sections of the TSI Assessment, and/or 19 on the mathematics test shall be exempt for the mathematics section of the TSI Assessment;

 - SAT: Evidenced-Based Reading and Writing (EBRW) score of 480, and/or Math score of 530.

 - STAAR-EOC: minimum score of 4000 on the English III shall be exempt from the TSI Assessment for both reading and writing, and a minimum score of 4000 on the Algebra II shall be exempt from the TSI Assessment for the mathematics section.

 - Contact email@example.com for additional exemptions/exceptions related to TSI.

 - Submit your official high school transcript, GED scores, and college transcripts to be sent to the Admissions/Records Office.
 Students are responsible for requesting their official records from the issuing institution.